Introduction to Flexbox Essentials

 You can reorder flex items without having to restructure the HTML code.
 The default value is zero.

-This property enables the default alignment of a specific flex item to be overridden.
+This property allows you to override the default alignment of a specific flex item.
 You can use the values from align-items for this property.

 .flex-item {